khanthe/watchlist/README.md

 - /:id (put) - Allows admin to update movie, such as mark it watched
 - / (get) - Allows any user to view watchlist
 - /:id (get) - Allows any user to view single movie
+- /:id (delete) - Allows admin to delete movie from list
 - /search/ (get) - Allows any user to search watchlist by keyword